 The RTB can start an investigation either as a result of information received from members of the public or as a result of information gathered from records that the RTB has access to under the Residential Tenancies Act.

-Please make sure to include the address of the property and, if possible, the name and address of the landlord in your email.
-Your name and contact details will be recorded for the purposes of requesting follow up information, should this become necessary, but your name and contact details will not be disclosed to the landlord as part of the Investigations and Sanctions Process.
+You can choose whether to provide your contact details on this webform.
+If you do provide contact details the RTB may contact you for further information to assist with an investigation but your name and contact details will not be disclosed to the landlord.
 You will not receive any further up-dates on your referral or any actions that the RTB may take on foot of your information.

-A formal complaint can be made in writing by filling out and returning the RTB Sanctions and Alleged Breach Complaint form.
-If you require further information or wish to contact us before submitting your formal complaint, please phone our Investigations and Sanctions Information Helpline at 0818 776297 or 01 6753724.
+If you would prefer to submit your information by telephone, if you require further information, or, if you wish to contact us before submitting your information, please phone our Investigations and Sanctions Information Helpline at 0818 776297 or 01 6753724.

 What happens when the RTB is notified of a potential breach?

 If you are a landlord who has received a Notice of Investigation or if you would like more detailed information about the process, the RTB has developed the Investigation and Sanctions Guide: Guidance for Landlords on the RTB Investigations and Sanctions Process which can be found here.

 If you have submitted a Complaint or a Concern to the Investigations and Sanctions Unit and you would like more detailed information about the process, the RTB has developed the Guide to Making a Complaint which can be found here.

 - All information received is reviewed by the Investigations and Sanctions team to ascertain if an investigation can take place.

 - If an investigation commences the landlord will receive a Notice of Investigation informing them that an investigation has commenced.